jlafer/plugin-digital-ixn-metrics/README.md

 ```
 ## Development

-- Copy appConfig.example.js in `public` to appConfig.js and ake any changes you need.
+- Copy appConfig.example.js in `public` to appConfig.js and make any changes you need.

 ## Configuration
 The `PluginDigitalIxnMetrics` namespace within the `attributes` property of the Flex configuration object is used to configure the plugin.
 Configuration consists of mapping metrics calculated by the plugin to Task attribute keys.
 The plugin configuration data should have the following structure.
 The metric names are documented below.